What to consider

 - Apps – The Calm app or Headspace app for guided meditation.
 I sometimes listen to a sleep meditation at night.

 - Bressie- we mentioned Bressie’s mindfulness on Spotify before.
-His Walk Up/Wind Down is definitely worth checking out
+His Wake Up/Wind Down is definitely worth checking out

 - The Stress Solution Book by Rangan Chatterjee